epszaw/allure-telegram-plugin/README.md

 });
 ```

+Then, you need to add the bot to a channel you want to send messages to.

 ### Using with Yarn PNP mode

 If you want to use the plugin with Yarn PNP mode, add entire path to the package: